enonic/old-xp-doc/doc/getstarted/start-blogging.rst

 **Start blogging**

 * From the Admin interface, verify that Superhero has been installed using the Applications App
-* Open the Content Manager app and select the "Superhero" site, you should see the following image
+* Open the Content Manager app and select the "Superhero" site.
+You should see the following image

 .. image:: ../images/content-manager.jpg